 Various DSF-producing bacteria were tested for their ability to control Pierce's disease when applied to grape in different ways.
 DSF-producing R. etli were both needle inoculated one or more times at sites near where Xf was subsequently inoculated, as well as co-inoculated with Xf into grape stems and sprayed onto leaves with 0.5% of the penetrating surfactant Breakthru 1 week before Xf was inoculated into stems.
-The co-inoculation of R. etli with Xf greatly decreased the incidence of colonization of grape petioles compared to control plants inoculated with Xf alone (Fig. 11) while topical application or injection elsewhere in the stem provided little control.
+The co-inoculation of R. etli with Xf greatly decreased the incidence of colonization of grape petioles compared to control plants inoculated with Xf alone (Fig. 15) while topical application or injection elsewhere in the stem provided little control.
 We presume that the relatively slow movement of R. etli in the stems of plants (Fig. 9) explains why co-inoculation was most effective.
 R. etli was somewhat susceptible to damage from Breakthru and its population sizes were reduced during application with this detergent.
 We will continue to test different ways in which R. etli can be introduced into plants to determine its ability to control PD.
 We expect that introduction of R. etli into stems far in advance of Xf will provide much better disease control.
 RpfC- mutants of Xf greatly over-produce DSF so we tested them for their ability to control PD when applied in various ways as discussed above for R. etli.
-The incidence of colonization of grape petioles with Xf was greatly reduced when plants were needle inoculated into grape either two weeks before plants were inoculated with Xf or when coinoculated with the pathogen (Fig. 12).
+The incidence of colonization of grape petioles with Xf or when coinoculated with the pathogen (Fig. 16).
 While the RpfC mutant does not move as well within grape as the wild-type Xf, its presence locally in plants can suppress the movement of wild-type Xf and thus lead to control of PD.
 These studies are promising and are being repeated.